silviolleite/stream-grpc/README.md

-Example of use gRPC with golang
+Microservices with gRPC with golang
 ===================================================

+It is an example of the microservices created using Event Sourcing and CQRS.
+The services are written in Golang.
+It is using [Apache Kafka](https://kafka.apache.org/) and [gRPC](https://grpc.io/) endpoints.

-The server and client demonstrate:
+**The server and client demonstrate:**
- - how to use grpc go libraries.
- - How to create a Kafka Producer and Consumer

-See the definition of the service in transactions/transactions.proto.
+ - Connect services with gRPC
+ - gRPC Services definitions are in `transactions/transactions.proto`.

+**The procuder and consumer demonstrate:**
+ - Asynchronous communications with kafka flow

 ## Services architecture